Oct 24, 2017

 that—in comparison to Econ mode—are even milder in response to throttle

 operations, with added torque control.
-With DCT models, the shifts occur at
+With DCT models, the shifts occur at low

-CONTROL (Gold Wing Tour)
+TORQUE CONTROL (Gold Wing Tour)

 SUSPENSION (Gold Wing Tour)